 Our High Standards of Safety & Care

 The surgical center is fully equipped with the latest monitoring, anesthesia and surgical equipment and resembles that of an operating room at a hospital.
 To become AAAASF certified, this facility met stringent national standards for equipment, operating room safety, personnel and surgeon credentials.
 Our highly trained staff includes board-certified anesthesiologists from Mercy Folsom Hospital, ICU and trauma trained registered nurses and surgical technicians.
-Although Dr. Kaufman performs most procedures in our operating room, he has privileges at Mercy Folsom Hospital, just a block from our office.

 The Day of Your Surgery